Back to work

 What I built

-• A basic OU (Organizational Unit) structure to keep things tidy (Corp Users, Workstations)
+• A basic OU (Organizational Unit) structure to keep users and workstations tidy

-• A couple of users and groups, with a role-based pattern (e.g. Helpdesk group)
+• A couple of users and groups with a simple role-based setup

 • Password policies - one for everyone, and a stricter one for admins